samanthacodes/samanthacodes.github.io/README.md

 - Conceptualized/built performance dashboards integrating measurement metrics and KPIs on Tableau and Google Data Studio.
 - Liaised with teams at Google, Facebook & Twitter for growth optimization, beta-testing, A/B tests and new-media activations.

-Performance Media Executive - ARTEFACT GLOBAL, Dubai, UAE						                                                        Aug 2015 - Aug 2016
+Performance Media Executive @ Artefact (2015 - 2016)
 Accounts Managed: Emirates Airlines (Global Search), Estēe Lauder Companies - EMEA.

 - Increased MoM bookings by 22%, ROAS by 105% by building custom audience strategies for segmented audiences on Facebook.